Particular/docs.particular.net/samples/web/asp-web-application/sample.md

 ---
 title: Using NServiceBus in a ASP.NET Web Application
-summary: See how to use NServiceBus in a WebForms application.
+summary: Using NServiceBus in a WebForms application.
-tags: []
+reviewed: 2016-03-21
 redirects:
 - nservicebus/using-nservicebus-in-a-asp.net-web-application
 related: